 All directors other than Mr. Robbins, who is the President and CEO of the Corporation and who holds in excess of 10% of the Corporation's issued and outstanding shares, are independent within the meaning of Section 1.4 of MI 52-110.
 Accordingly a majority of the directors, including the Chairman, are independent.
 A description of the Chairman's role is set out in Schedule A hereto.
 Several directors are presently directors of other public companies, however, no conflicts exist.
-Below are the public company directorships currently held by Exco's directors.
+Below are the public company directorships currently held by the Corporation's directors.

 Directors Public Companies

-Helmut Hofmann Heroux-Devtek Inc. (TSX: HRX)
+Newyana Transition of the Authority of t

 Brian A. Robbins Heroux-Devtek Inc. (TSX: HRX)

 Air Boss of America Corp.
-(TSX:BOS)
+(TSX: BOS)

+Stephen Rodgers Zenn Motor Corporation (TSXV:ZNN)

+Ralph Zarboni BAM Investments Corp.
+(TSX: BNB)

 Geoffrey F. Hyland Fortis Inc. (TSX: FTS)

-Enerflex Systems Income Trust (TSX: EFXUN)
+, Enerflex Systems Income Trust (TSX: EFXUN)

 Shawcor Ltd. (TSX: SCL)

 SCITI Total Return Trust (TSX: STF.UN)

-Richard D. McGraw Vitran Corporation (NASDAQ :VTNC)
+Richard D. McGraw Vitran Corporation (NASDAQ: VTNC)

 (TSX: VTN)

-Feel Good Cars Corporation (TSXV:ZNN)
+Zenn Motor Corporation (TSXV: ZNN)

-Outdoor Partner Media Corporation (TSXV: OPX)
+Outdoor Partners Media Corp.
+(TSXV: OPX)

-Laurie Bennett Stelco Inc. (TSX: STE)

-Ralph Zarboni BAM Investments Corp.
-(TSX: BNB)
+Bayview Public Ventures Inc. (CNDX; BPV-P.V)

-During the 2006 Fiscal year six Board meetings including four regular quarterly meetings, one governance meeting and one strategy meeting were held.
+During the 2007 Fiscal year five Board meetings, including four regular quarterly meetings and one budget meeting, were held.
 Independent directors convene in camera meetings at the end of each Board meeting.
 Non-independent directors and members of management are not in attendance at these in camera sessions.
-In Fiscal 2006 in camera meetings took place at all six Board meetings.
-The following table outlines the attendance, in person or by telephone, of directors at Board meetings in Fiscal 2006.
+In Fiscal 2007 in camera meetings took place at all Board meetings.
+The following table outlines the attendance, in person or by telephone, of directors at Board meetings in Fiscal 2007.